VPAC/seqpar/sequentialandparallelprogramming.md

 SM52 or SM_52, compute_52; Quadro M6000 , GeForce 900, GTX-970, GTX-980, GTX Titan X
 SM53 or SM_53, compute_53; Tegra (Jetson) TX1 / Tegra X1

+To compile a CUDA program these architecture variations should be included as compilation flags.
+Instead of `cc`, or similar, CUDA code is compiled with `nvcc`.
+Apart from that the compilation process is similar, as is execution.

+`nvcc 01-hello-gpu-solution.cu -o helloCUDA -gencode arch=compute_50,code=sm_50`
+`./helloCUDA`

 When a kernel is launched, an execution configuration must be provided, by using the <<< ... >>> syntax just prior to passing the kernel any expected arguments.
-* The execution configuration allows programmers to specify the thread hierarchy for a kernel launch, which defines the number of thread groupings (blocks), as well as how many threads to execute in each block.

-* Unlike most C/C++, launching CUDA kernels is asynchronous; the CPU code will continue to execute without waiting for the kernel launch to complete.
-* A call to `cudaDeviceSynchronize` will cause the host (CPU) code to wait until the device (GPU) code completes, and only then resume execution on the CPU.
+The execution configuration allows programmers to specify the thread hierarchy for a kernel launch, which defines the number of thread groupings (blocks), as well as how many threads to execute in each block.
+Unlike most C/C++, launching CUDA kernels is asynchronous; the CPU code will continue to execute without waiting for the kernel launch to complete.
+A call to `cudaDeviceSynchronize` will cause the host (CPU) code to wait until the device (GPU) code completes, and only then resume execution on the CPU.

-* Refactor the "Hello World" example code in `/usr/local/common/CUDA/` to use the GPU.
 * Note the compilation process; launch an interactive job, load a CUDA module (e.g., `CUDA/8.0.44-GCC-4.9.2`),  compile with `nvcc vecAdd.cu -o helloWorld -gencode arch=compute_60,code=sm_60`

 * With NVCC the `-arch` flag specifies the name of the NVidia GPU architecture that the CUDA files.